Which Honest Kitchen Grain Free Dehydrated Recipes Get

 The company only uses human-edible components and produces all its products in a human food manufacturing facility.

 So, based on its ingredients alone, the Honest Kitchen appears to be a superior dog food.

 As a group, the brand features an average protein content of 30% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 And a fat-to-protein ratio of about 50%.

-Even when you consider the protein-boosting effect of the flaxseed in this recipe and the chickpeas contained in a few others, this still looks like the profile of a product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed in this recipe and the chickpeas or navy beans contained in a few others, this still looks like the profile of a product containing a notable amount of meat.

-Honest Kitchen Grain Free is a dehydrated dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+Honest Kitchen Grain Free is a dehydrated dog food using a notable to significant amounts of named dehydrated meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Honest Kitchen Grain Free Dog Food Recall History

-The following list (if present) includes all dog food recalls since 2009 directly related to this Honest Kitchen brand.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to The Honest Kitchen through March 2024.